phr00t/jMonkeyVR/README.md

 See the TestOpenVR.java example for more usage information.

 <b>Don't be afraid to use the mouse!</b> Using inputManager.setCursorVisislbe(true) will work fine!
 This library will monitor mouse usage & replace the cursor with a 3D version at the GUI distance automatically.
-Make sure to use local translation comparisons against getCursorPosition() when determining if something is under the mouse cursor.
+Make sure to get the cursor position using VRMouseManager.getCursorPosition(), and to render GUI elements within the screen size returned by VRGuiManager.getCanvasSize().
+These functions will automatically return correct values, whether you are in VR or not.